Sonic Advance: Development and release

 In January 2001, Sega, facing financial troubles with the underperformance of its Dreamcast console, shifted from first to third-party software publishing, with Sony Computer Entertainment's PlayStation 2 and Nintendo's Game Boy Advance (GBA) being primary focuses.
 A team of developers was formed to begin development on Sonic the Hedgehog Advance (later renamed Sonic Advance), a Sonic game for the GBA to commemorate the series' 10th anniversary.
 Dimps, a studio formed by several former Neo Geo Pocket Color developers and funded by Sega, Sony, and Bandai, developed the game with assistance from Sonic Team.
 Sonic Team conceived the game, but was understaffed on employees familiar with the GBA hardware and so recruited Dimps.
 Several Dimps members worked on the critically acclaimed Sonic the Hedgehog Pocket Adventure (1999) for the Neo Geo Pocket Color.

 The developers decided to return to a gameplay style similar to the original Genesis Sonic games, which Naka felt was refreshing.
-Despite this, they also incorporated concepts from Sonic Adventure (1998), such as the ability to grind on rails and the modernized character designs by Yuji Uekawa.
+Despite this, they also incorporated concepts from Sonic Adventure (1998) and Sonic Adventure 2 (2001), such as the ability to grind on rails and the modernized character designs by Yuji Uekawa.
 As the Sonic games released for the Dreamcast allowed players to download minigames onto the Visual Memory Unit (VMU), the development team decided to expand upon this by using a similar concept with the GameCube's GBA link cable, making Sonic Advance one of the first games to use the cable.
 It also features graphical techniques such as rotation effects and Mode 7.

-Sega announced Sonic Advance and two other GBA games on January 30, 2001.
+Sega announced Sonic Advance alongside two other GBA games on January 30, 2001.
 A video containing footage of the game's first level was featured at the Electronic Entertainment Expo (E3) in May 2001, and demo versions were showcased at Nintendo Space World and the Tokyo Game Show later that year.
-Sega released Sonic Advance in Japan on December 20, 2001, while THQ released it in North America on February 4, 2002.
+Sega released Sonic Advance in Japan on December 20, 2001, while THQ co-published it in North America on February 4, 2002.
 The game was released in Europe on March 8, 2002, where Infogrames handled marketing and distribution.
 A port for Nokia's N-Gage, SonicN, was released worldwide on October 7, 2003.
 In 2005, it was compiled with ChuChu Rocket!, Sonic Pinball Party, and Sonic Battle in separate bundle packs for the GBA.
 The game was released on Android on November 25, 2011, and on the Wii U's Virtual Console on February 18, 2015.
 Both of these rereleases are exclusive to Japan.
+A J2ME mobile port version of the game was developed and released worldwide by Gameloft in 2011, which contains only four Zones: Neo Green Hill Zone, Secret Base Zone, Angel Island Zone and Casino Paradise.